mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Compromised delivery speed

-Every organization aspires to achieve rapid delivery, but to accommodate potential use cases, developers are often compelled to opt for flexible pro-code solutions, which typically come at the expense of speed.
-These tools offer lower abstraction levels for more control, but handling and scaling them soon becomes an unavoidable maintenance overhead.
+Every organization aims to achieve fast delivery, but in order to accommodate various use cases, developers are often pushed to choose flexible pro-code solutions.
+However, this flexibility often comes at the cost of speed.
+Pro-code provides lower-level abstractions for greater control, but as use cases scale, they quickly involve a growing maintenance burden that can't be avoided.

-### More lines of code
+### A lot of boilerplate

-Lots of boilerplate HTML, CSS, and JavaScript glue code is needed just to get backend data to the browser and hooked up to data displaying components.
+To connect backend data to the browser and set up data-display components, a substantial amount of boilerplate HTML, CSS, and JavaScript glue code is often required.

 ### Lower-level abstraction